cdurden/black-no-sugar.js/README.md

 # black-no-sugar
-This framework, which follows The Elm Architecture, should make you feel like you are coding your app in Javascript.
+This framework, which follows The Elm Architecture, should make you feel like you are coding your app in vanilla Javascript.
 It has been written with help from a GPT (Gemini?).

+# It's all Javascript!
+You sign a contract to implement your components using a model-view-update+subscription interface.
+You also must implement side effects using an effects manager interface.
+That's about it!

 # How it works
 It implements the xylem and phloem of a tree of nested components, passing messages up and down from the root.
 You should know that the components are of two types: containers, and "leaf" components.
 And each component implements four lifecycle methods: init, view, update, and subscriptions.
 It's like vanilla javascript!